upt75/alexlalljee/README.md

 Explore a real-world dataset to uncover insights for an online pet supply company.

 ### Approach:
-Data Cleaning: Use Power Query to investigate and clean the data, revealing sales performance and customer locations.
+Data Cleaning: Use Power Query to investigate and clean the data, revealing sales performance and customer locations.<br>
-Visualization: Employ DAX to build insightful visualizations.
+Visualization: Employ DAX to build insightful visualizations.<br>
-Dashboard Creation: Utilize Power BI to create dashboard-style pages for answering executive team questions.
+Dashboard Creation: Utilize Power BI to create dashboard-style pages for answering executive team questions.<br>

 ### Key Steps:
-Data Model: Construct a data model for sales and expense analysis.
+Data Model: Construct a data model for sales and expense analysis.<br>
-Metrics: Create metrics for customers, orders, and frequently purchased products.
+Metrics: Create metrics for customers, orders, and frequently purchased products.<br>
-Profitability: Identify the most profitable products and customers.
+Profitability: Identify the most profitable products and customers.<br>
-Geospatial Analysis: Build a state-wise sales map.
+Geospatial Analysis: Build a state-wise sales map.<br>
-Shipping Costs: Explore shipping cost metrics.
+Shipping Costs: Explore shipping cost metrics.<br>
-What-If Analysis: Assess the impact of shipping higher quantities on costs.
+What-If Analysis: Assess the impact of shipping higher quantities on costs.<br>
-Final Chapter: Develop multiple dashboard-style pages to tell a data story for the board
+Final Chapter: Development of multiple dashboard-style pages to tell the data story for the board with recommendations of XXXX to recude shipping costs<b>
-Recommendations: Propose specific actions to reduce shipping expenses.